Gembani/node_tdd/README.md

 });
 ```

-404 !
-Create the new route !
+404 error!
+Go to the app.js file and create the new route.

 ```javascript
 app.post('/post', async (req, res) => {